iangajo/ToyRobot/README.md

 Framework: .NET Core 6.0

 # Features
-Table - table instance where we place the report\
+Table - table instance where we place the robot, we can also specify the dimension of the table\
 Robot - robot instance where we can place, move or rotate

 # Commands